Dorukuz/Discord-Boost-Tool/README.md

 Axi Boost Tool / Booster Made By Dorukuz#4555

+# Features

+Boost a server
+Edit your stock
+Info On Token
+Fast Token Checker

 # How to use

-WILL NOT WORK WITHOUT API KEY
+WILL NOT WORK WITHOUT Capmonster API KEY
-WILL NOT WORK WITHOUT BALANCE ON CAPMONSTER put your [CapMonster](https://capmonster.cloud) key in settings.json .
+WILL NOT WORK WITHOUT BALANCE ON CAPMONSTER put your token(s) in tokens.txt put your [CapMonster](https://capmonster.cloud) key in settings.json .
 ```json
     "Capmonster_apikey": "Put your capmonster api key here!"